Last Updated on 9 March, 2021 by Veronica

 Where to sleep in Inverness

 We slept in Inverness at a super well located B&B a few steps from the suspension bridge.
 We found it with the car and saw that it had “vacancies.”
-We asked and we kept it.
-It’s called No. 29 and it’s on Greig St.
+So we asked, and we kept it.
+It’s called No. 29, and it’s on Greig St.

-If you want to go with a booked accommodation check out here.
+If you want to go with booked accommodation, check out here.

 Where to eat

 The Auctioneer.
-A pub where we could both had dinner for only 11 pounds.
+A pub where we could both have dinner for only 11 pounds.

-Needless to say, you have to drive wisely, respecting speed limits and pay attention to what the roads do.
+Needless to say, you have to drive wisely, respect speed limits and pay attention.
+Also, and super important, you have to drive on your left.

 Passing places